ecraig12345/repro-yarn-pnpm-eslint/README.md

 1. Clone repo and open in VS Code
 2. `yarn`
+3. Observe that `yarn lint` shows two errors
-3. Open `index.js` and observe a `prefer-const` lint error
+4. Open `index.js` and observe a `prefer-const` lint error in the editor
-3. Open `index.ts` and observe that there's no lint error with the same code
+5. Open `index.ts` and observe that there's no lint error shown with the same code

 With Yarn v4's `pnpm` linker, the realpath of `@typescript-eslint/parser` is something like `node_modules/.store/@typescript-eslint-parser-virtual-783997822c/package` as shown below. (`node_modules/@typescript-eslint/parser` also exists, but it's a symlink.)